wenkokke/side-effects-in-english/README.md

           deriving (Show)
 ~~~

+Secondly, we could turn our expressions into plain Haskell
+expressions, but that would be dull.
+Language isn't side-effect
+free---there's all kinds of stuff going on!
+So, we're going to use
+a library for extensible effects written by Oleg Kiselyov, Amr Sabry,
+Cameron Swords, and Hiromi Ishii.
+For more information, see
+<http://okmij.org/ftp/Haskell/extensible/>---however, if you just want
+to compile and run this code, I've included the necessary files in the
+repository.

+Let's translate our semantic types into effectful Haskell types!
+And,
+most importantly, let's keep the set of effects `r` unspecified!

 ~~~ {.haskell}
 type family ToEff r t :: * where
   ToEff r E        = Eff r Entity